atssj/tpl-astro-alpine-admin-dashboard/src/content/legal/terms-and-conditions.md

 ## Governing Law

-These terms will be governed by and interpreted in accordance with the laws of the jurisdiction in which the company is based, and you submit to the non-exclusive jurisdiction of the state and federal courts located there for the resolution of any disputes.
+These terms will be governed by and interpreted in accordance with the laws of the State of California, USA, and you submit to the non-exclusive jurisdiction of the state and federal courts located there for the resolution of any disputes.

 _This page is a placeholder and will be updated with actual terms and conditions._